 Where an individual purchases a site in connection with, or as part of, an arrangement to build a house or apartment on that site then stamp duty will be charged on the aggregate amount of the site cost and the building cost at the appropriate residential property rate.

 Aggregate cost: €215,000

 [€215,000 @ 1%]

-Where a transaction relates to a mixed property, the consideration must be apportioned between the residential and non-residential elements.
+Where a transaction relates to a mixed property (i.e. a property which consists of residential and non-residential property), the consideration must be apportioned between the residential and non-residential elements.
 The residential property is not aggregated with the non-residential portion for the purposes of determining the appropriate rate of stamp duty.

 Shop with connected apartment

 Apportioned: Shop = €900,000 + Apartment = €300,000